czim/laravel-cms-theme/README.md

-# Content Management System for Laravel - Theme Package
+# CMS for Laravel - Theme Package

 Simple default theme package to use with the CMS Core.
 This is a simple web-based bootstrap setup, not recommended for more than demonstrative purposes.